Brittany Howard: Career

 Brittany Howard is also a singer in the band Bermuda Triangle with Jesse Lafser and Becca Mancari, which was formed in Nashville in 2017.
-Their debut live performance was on July 12, 2017 at the Basement East in Nashville.
+Their debut live performance was on July 12, 2017, at the Basement East in Nashville.
 The trio released their first single on September 6, 2017, titled "Rosey", which was first released on Jesse Lafser's 2015 album "Raised On The Plains".
-Although originally believed to be a one time performance, the trio performed a five show tour through the Southern states of America in October 2017.
-This small tour included shows in Carrboro and Asheville, North Carolina; Birmingham, Alabama; Atlanta, Georgia; and Knoxville, Tennessee.
+Although originally believed to be a one time performance, the trio performed a five show tour through the southern states of the US in October 2017.
+This small tour included shows in Carrboro and Asheville, North Carolina; Birmingham, Alabama; Atlanta; and Knoxville, Tennessee.

 In June 2019, Brittany Howard announced a debut solo album, Jaime which was released on September 20, 2019, as well as a tour across North America and Europe.
-Jaime was received with universal acclaim, with Pitchfork noting "The exceptional solo debut from the Alabama Shakes singer-songwriter is a thrilling opus that pushes the boundaries of voice, sound, and soul to new extremes."
+Jaime was received with universal acclaim; Pitchfork noted, "The exceptional solo debut from the Alabama Shakes singer-songwriter is a thrilling opus that pushes the boundaries of voice, sound, and soul to new extremes."
 On July 16, 2019, Howard released the music video to the single Stay High, featuring actor Terry Crews lip-syncing to the track.
-On April 15, 2020, Howard released a cover of a Funkadelic's 1971 song "You and Your Folks, Me and My Folks" and a new rendition of her song "Stay High".
-Stay High was recommended as an appropriate musical remedy to get people through bad lockdown and quarantine feelings.
+On April 15, 2020, she released a cover of a Funkadelic's 1971 song "You and Your Folks, Me and My Folks" and a new rendition of her song "Stay High".
+Stay High was recommended as an "appropriate musical remedy" to get people through lockdown and quarantine by KRCW.
+On October 13, 2023, she released the title track to her second album What Now.
+In the same year, Rolling Stone named Howard to its "250 Greatest Guitarists of All Time" list.

+In 2024, Howard announced a co-headlining tour with British rhythm and blues singer-songwriter Michael Kiwanuka.

+Howard made her acting debut in the animated film Thelma the Unicorn, which debuted on Netflix May 17, 2024.
+Howard's personality, hair, and songs were all used as inspiration for her character in the film.

+In late November 2024, Howard announced the debut of her hardcore project KUMITE.
+KUMITE were scheduled to play their first show in Nashville, in January 2025.

+In 2024, Howard co-wrote an original track with Ludwig Göransson, Pale Pale Moon, which was prominently featured in Ryan Coogler's film Sinners.
+Both Howard's original demo and the movie version performed by actress Jayme Lawson are featured on the soundtrack album.